pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## launch launched  (t) (reg)
 * We launched the app yesterday.
 * We were launching a new product when the pandemic hit. (past continuous)
+* The official, who asked not to be identified because of the sensitivity of the issue, said photographs from North Korea showing a rocket launched from the sea appeared to be authentic.
+* He launched a crackdown and the movement was formally dissolved in 2005.
+* A police investigation was launched into the data issues.
+* We just launched a design your own boots service and I have designed a lovely pair for spring.
+* Satellite images show the city, a Unesco world heritage site, before and after missile strikes launched by government forces.

 ## perform performed (d) (reg)
 * This interview will be performed by my manager.  (passive voice)